 The law says employers must make sure there’s an adequate supply of fresh air (ventilation) in enclosed areas of the workplace.
 This has not changed during the pandemic.

-- identify poorly ventilated areas
+- assess your workplace to identify poorly ventilated areas

 Why ventilation is important

 Someone who has coronavirus breathes out small particles (aerosols) of the virus.

 Adequate ventilation reduces how much virus is in the air, so it reduces the risk of breathing in the virus.

 Our guide on how ventilation helps you reduce the spread of COVID-19 summarises the main actions you should take.

 The following video gives basic advice on how you can use ventilation to help reduce the risk of COVID-19 transmission in your workplace.